Nicotine Withdrawal Timeline: Day-by-Day

 Before we walk through the timeline, you need to understand one thing about what nicotine has been doing to your brain.

-Every time you smoked, vaped, or used nicotine, the drug latched onto receptors in your brain called nicotinic acetylcholine receptors (nAChRs).
-Think of these as tiny locks, and nicotine as a master key.
-When nicotine turns those locks, your brain releases a burst of dopamine — the neurotransmitter that makes you feel rewarded, focused, and calm.
+Every time you smoked, vaped, or used nicotine, the drug latched onto receptors called nicotinic acetylcholine receptors (nAChRs).
+When nicotine triggers those receptors, your brain releases a burst of dopamine, the neurotransmitter that drives reward, focus, and calm.

 The First 24 Hours: The Clock Starts